instance01/MinigamesAPI/README.md

 Oh and of course a bunch of [premade Minigames and examples](https://github.com/MC-Minigames/).

-See the [wiki](https://github.com/instance01/MinigamesAPI/wiki) for more information on API usage.
+See the [wiki](https://github.com/instance01/MinigamesAPI/wiki) or the [JavaDocs](http://www.instancedev.com/bukkitdev/MinigamesAPI/javadocs/) for more information on API usage.

 Downloads